 - XE.com – Our favorite currency converter app.
 XE.com is a must-have if traveling overseas, very handy whether you use cash or credit cards.

 - Entertainment – Netflix (requires subscription), iTunes for music, some games if you like, Kindle app (for e-books)

 Basics, but MUST require long haul flight essentials – Passport, ID, Wallet Organizer

 These are your ULTIMATE travel essentials.
 You probably can’t travel if you miss a few of these listed items.

 - Passport – Carry your passport.
 Check the expiry date and see if any travel visa is required.
-Make photo copies and keep it, in your awesome carry on bag.
+Make photocopies and keep it, in your awesome carry on bag.

 - Additional Photo IDs – Some airports require additional photo IDs for travelers over 18 years of age.
-Carry your permanent resident card/ green card, driver’s licence or any photo ID with your name and date of birth on it.
+Carry your permanent resident card/ green card, driver’s license or any photo ID with your name and date of birth on it.

 - Get Insurance confirmation.
 Here is a handy website to get insurance quotes.

-- Carry cash and/or credit cards.
+- Carry cash and/or travel credit cards.